isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 ## Attr: DataBoundComponent.dataSource

 ### Description
-The DataSource that this component should bind to for default fields and for performing [DataSource requests](../reference_2.md#object-dsrequest).
+The DataSource that this component should bind to for default fields and for performing [DataSource requests](../reference.md#object-dsrequest).

 Can be specified as either a DataSource instance or the String ID of a DataSource.

 ### Groups

 - databinding

-**Flags**: IRW

----
-## Attr: DataBoundComponent.aiSortFieldMaxRecords

-### Description
-The maximum number of records that can be processed with AIDE sort-via-AI.

 **Flags**: IRW